ionas/iMarks/README.md

 * AJAX navigation
 * Tags: Manage tags - rename tags, merge togather tags
 * Categorisation
-  * Bookmark referencing bookmarks (like Also see: and Similiar:) (Bookmark HABTM Bookmark)
+  * Bookmark referencing bookmarks (like Also see: and Similar :) (Bookmark HABTM Bookmark)
   * Bookmark categories/collections (Like Tags)
   * Tags: Inverted Search - Tag as the main model, Bookmarks as dependencies
   * Tags as a tree: http://www.example.com /w tags: Example, Dummy and http://127.0.0.1 /w tags: Dummy, Localhost (also see acts_as_nested_set)